Mravatech/solid-octo-barnacle/README.md

 This includes:
 - Endpoints for creating auctions, placing bids, and fetching auction data.
 - Descriptions for all API routes with example responses.
-- Authorization requirements for restricted endpoints (e.g., JWT tokens for creating auctions or placing bids).

 ---